tcj9/pikpix/README.md

 # PikPix

-PikPix is a command-line tool to convert and optimize image formats with optional compression and resizing.
-It is built with Node.js, Sharp, and Commander, providing a powerful and flexible solution for image processing.
+PikPix is a versatile command-line tool designed to convert and optimize image formats with optional compression, resizing and optimizations.
+To learn more about the technologies used to build PikPix, refer to the Acknowledgements section at the bottom of this README.

 ## Features

 - **Image Conversion**: Supports various formats including `heic`, `heif`, `avif`, `jpeg`, `jpg`, `png`, `raw`, `tiff`, `tif`, `webp`, `gif`, `jp2`, `jpx`, `j2k`, `j2c`, and `svg`.
 - **Compression Level**: Specify compression level (quality) for formats like `jpeg`, `jpg`, `png`, `webp`, `tiff`, `heif`, `heic`, and `avif`.
+- **Advanced Compression**:
+  - **Lossless Compression**: Apply lossless compression for supported formats.
+  - **Progressive JPEG**: Apply progressive compression for JPEG images.
+  - **Chroma Subsampling**: Specify chroma subsampling rate (e.g., 4:2:0, 4:4:4).
+  - **Adaptive Quantization**: Apply adaptive quantization for better compression.
+  - **Region of Interest (ROI) Compression**: Apply compression to specified regions of the image.
 - **Resizing**: Resize images to specified dimensions without cropping.
 - **Handling Local and Remote Images**: Input images from local file paths, URLs, and directories.
 - **Directory Processing**: Process all images in a specified directory.